pingcap/dm/docs/RFCS/20211008_dml_execution_optimization.md

 ```
 # Assuming that UPDATE statement does not update the primary key.
 If no primary key, choose a UNIQUE NOT NULL Key.
-# If UPDATE statement update the primary key, split it into one DELETE and one INSERT statement.
+# If UPDATE statement update the primary key or unique key, split it into one DELETE and one INSERT statement.
 # We list two successive DMLs of one row and the result that can be compacted.
 X means this situation will not happen.
 INSERT + INSERT => X
 INSERT + UPDATE => INSERT